overture-stack/SONG/docs/usage/06-command-reference.md

     | `-m`, `--md5` | File MD5 hash |
     | `--object-id` | Unique object ID of the file |
     | `-s`, `--size` | File size in bytes |

+## Need Help?

+If you encounter any issues or have questions about our API, please don't hesitate to reach out through our relevant[community support channels](/community/support)